HTTPArchive/httparchive.org/docs/faq.md

 ## How do I make a donation to support the HTTP Archive?

 The HTTP Archive is part of the Internet Archive, a 501(c)(3) non-profit.
-Donations in support of the HTTP Archive can be made through the [open collective](https://opencollective.com/httparchive).
+Donations in support of the HTTP Archive can be made through the [Open Collective](https://opencollective.com/httparchive).

 ## Who maintains the HTTP Archive?